Excessive heat warning issued for Polk County

-POLK COUNTY – Polk County will be feeling the heat this week – though some relief is on the way soon.
+POLK COUNTY — Polk County is feeling the heat this week — though some relief is on the way soon.

-An excessive heat warning will be in effect from noon on Tuesday through 11 p.m.
-Friday, with temperatures predicted to reach as high as 105 on Wednesday, according to the National Weather Service.
+An excessive heat warning is in effect through 11 p.m.
+Friday, with temperatures predicted to reach as high as 105 on Wednesday (today), according to the National Weather Service.

 In addition to highs nearing or breaking records, low temperatures are expected to remain warm, dropping only into the mid-60s or lower 70s.